|

 region, the features of the Vietnamese are really the same, are they not?

 Political barrier won't last for long.
-Light them up¾ our
+Light them up¾

-his hat, but human love in his heart.
+on his hat, but human love in his heart.
 You advanced, I retreated.
 You

 retreated, I advanced.
 We have merely had orders from above.
 But, to kill one

 another to protect the sole homeland?
+I

-thought casual thoughts¾ a trick
+thought casual thoughts¾

-thirsty?
-Drink this can of iced water to refresh yourself, will you?"
+you thirsty?
+Drink this can of iced water to refresh yourself, will

-Again, a
+you?"
+Again,

-involvement with "false" citizens.
-I kept my mouth shut, felt a lot
+prohibit any involvement with "false" citizens.
+I kept my mouth

-of anxiety about the embarrassment, even feigned, of a citizen in the
+shut, felt a lot of anxiety about the embarrassment, even feigned, of a

-just-liberated area.
+citizen in the just-liberated area.
+The

 first peaceful night in the enemy zone, also my homeland, I could not sleep a